daminals/PrecalcSummerPuzzles/puzzle3/README.md

 Utilizing python's itertools permutations feature, we can find all possible combinations

 I admit I got stuck at this point.
 I didn't understand how to filter out the solutions that crossed the diagnol.
-I conferred with my peers to try and get an idea, and, my friend managed to recognize a pattern: Solutions = (totalSolutions / (n+1))
+I conferred with my peers to try and get an idea, and, my friend, Tin Škorić, managed to recognize a pattern: Solutions = (totalSolutions / (n+1))

 And amazingly, it works!
 Unfortunately it didn't help filter out which solutions those crossed out were, so it isn't helpful for drawing the solutions.